NetAppDocs/astra-control-service/README.md

 # astra

-Welcome to the Project Astra repo.
+Welcome to the Project Astra repository.
 Hope you enjoy your stay.